-Heartland Alliance makes all hiring and employment decisions without regard to race, creed, color, age, gender, gender identity, marital or parental status, religion, ancestry, national origin, physical or mental disability, sexual orientation, immigrant status, political affiliation or belief, ex-offender status (depending on the offense and position to be filled), unfavorable military discharge, membership in an organization whose primary purpose is the protection of civil rights or improvement of living conditions and human relations, height, weight or HIV infection, in accord with the Agency's AIDS Policy Statement of September 1987.
+Heartland Alliance makes all hiring and employment decisions, and operates all programs, services, and functions without regard to race, receipt of an order of protection, creed, color, age, gender, gender identity, marital or parental status, religion, ancestry, national origin, amnesty, physical or mental disability, protected veterans status, genetic information, sexual orientation, immigrant status, political affiliation or belief, use of FMLA, VESSA, military, and family military rights, ex-offender status (depending on the offense and position to be filled), unfavorable military discharge, membership in an organization whose primary purpose is the protection of civil rights or improvement of living conditions and human relations, height, weight, or HIV infection, in accord with the organization's AIDS Policy Statement of September 1987.

 Heartland offers a very Generous Benefits Programs to eligible employees.
 Employees working as little as 20 hours per week are eligible for most benefits.
 Eligible employees working overseas also benefit from our International Benefits Programs

 You can also support our mission by being a volunteer or intern at Heartland Alliance.
 We make every attempt to match interested individuals with appropriate programs or departments.

 Freelance opportunities for language interpreters - CHICAGO ONLY

 Cross-Cultural Interpreting Services of Heartland Alliance is looking for language interpreters for Chicago-based assignments.
 All of our interpreter work is offered through an independent contractor arrangement.

 If you are interested in being a language on-site interpreter, we require proof of medical interpreter training of at least 40 hours.
 Send a copy of your training certificate and resume to email@example.com.
 If you have not completed this level of training, we offer this service.
 For more information about our interpreter training program, visit their website.